Linda Manzer

 Linda Jane Manzer (born July 2, 1952) is a Canadian master luthier renowned for her archtop, flat top, and harp guitars.

 Career

 Manzer was a folk singer in high school and played guitar.
-Her career began when she wanted a dulcimer, but she couldn't afford to buy one, so she built one from a kit.
+Her career began when she wanted a dulcimer, but she could not afford to buy one, so she built one from a kit.
 She attended two art colleges, where she studied painting.
 For the craft of making flattop guitars she studied with Jean Larrivée from 1974 to 1978.
 She went to New York in 1983 and 1984 and studied archtop building with Jimmy D'Aquisto.

 In addition to her standard models, she has designed and built by hand over 50 guitar prototypes, including soprano guitar, and an acoustic baritone guitar, she also designed the first acoustic sitar guitar plus several multinecked harp guitars.